Handling natural languages

-You can set up Rules that tell the engine to look for specific words or phrases in a query, and take a specific action or change its default behavior when it finds them.
+You can set up Rules to tell the engine to look for specific words or phrases in a query and take a specific action or change its default behavior when it finds them.

 For example, the engine can convert some query terms into filters.
 If a user types in a filter value—say, “red”—you can use this term as a filter instead of a search term.
-With the query “red dress”, then the engine could therefore only look at the “red” records (based on a filter attribute) for the word “dress”.
-Removing filter values from the query string and using them directly as filters is called dynamic filtering.
+With the query “red dress”, then the engine could, therefore, only look at the “red” records (based on a filter attribute) for the word “dress”.
+The process of removing filter values from the query string and using them directly as filters is called dynamic filtering.

-Dynamic filtering is only one way that Rules can understand and detect the intent of the user.
+Dynamic filtering is only one way that Rules can understand and detect the user’s intent.